 Larry has served as a support staff member to the ACIR since he was hired in the Finance and Business Office as the compliance and risk analyst in the summer of 2010.
 He has brought to The New School his experience in finance, operations, and contract management and an academic background including a bachelor’s degree from Northeastern University and a master’s degree in public administration from New York University.

 Linda Hirst, Senior Director of Investments, Treasury, and Risk Management

-Linda is the director of Investments and Risk Management at The New School.
-Before joining the university in 2008, she was managing director at Depfa Bank, where she established the bank’s first U.S. Credit Risk Department and chaired its U.S. Credit Committee.
-Before working at Depfa Bank, Linda spent 19 years at Moody’s Investors Service, where she was a managing director and a member of Moody’s Rating Committee and Credit Policy Committee.
+Linda is the Senior Director of Investments and Risk Management at The New School.
+Before joining the University in 2008, she was a Managing Director at Depfa Bank, where she established the bank’s first U.S. Credit Risk Department and chaired its U.S. Credit Committee.
+Prior to Depfa Bank, Linda was a Managing Director at Moody’s Investors Service and a senior member of Moody’s Rating Committee and Credit Policy Committee.
 Linda received her MPA from New York University and her BA from the University of Pennsylvania.